aqago/aqago-rugix-template/README.md

 ### Pushing the image to Aqago

-To push the image to your Aqago backend, run `just push <reference>`.
-Reference is a Docker-like reference, including the name, an optional tag, and variant.
+To push the image to your Aqago backend, run `just push <system>`.

-Formally, `name[:tag[~variant]]`.
-More information is available in the Aqago Backend documentation.
+### Enabling the System OTA manager

+The image includes a recipe that installs a `systemd` service that periodically checks the backend for a new OS update pushed with the `just push <system>` command and downloads, verifies, and installs it.

+To use this functionality, the application must be created in the backend, then enabled on each device on which you'd like to use it.

+To create the application in the backend, run `just create-application`.

+To enable the application on a specific device, run `just add-application
+<device-id>`.

 ## Advanced and Experimental